Hong Kong stocks lead Asian market gains as developer Vanke slumps - ExBulletin

 The two-year yield, which moves more closely with expectations for Fed action, slipped to 4.69% from 4.71% late Monday.

 High rates deliberately slow the economy by making borrowing more expensive.
 They also hurt investment prices by making it more attractive for investors to put their money in safer alternatives.
-Bitcoin fell 7% and fell back below $65,000.
+Bitcoin fell 5.4%.

-Beyond concerns about keeping interest rates high, critics also say the U.S. stock market has simply become too expensive after climbing more than 20% in six months.
+Beyond concerns about keeping interest rates high, critics say the U.S. stock market has also become too expensive after climbing more than 20% in six months.
 Companies will likely need to generate strong earnings growth to justify such significant measures.

 On Wall Street, several healthcare stocks sent the market lower as concerns grew about their upcoming earnings.
 Analysts at Citi Research said the final government-approved Medicare Advantage rate was far lower than expected, given the upward trend in medical costs and heavy lobbying pressure for the industry.

 PVH, the company behind Calvin Klein and Tommy Hilfiger, lost more than a fifth of its value despite a profit for the latest quarter that was higher than analysts expected.
-Its profit forecast for the coming year fell short of analysts' estimates, partly because of weakness in Europe, and its stock fell 23%.
+Its profit forecasts for the coming year fell short of analysts' estimates, partly because of weakness in Europe, and its stock fell 22.2%.

 Among the few winners on Wall Street were stocks of oil and gas producers.
-Exxon Mobil and Marathon Petroleum both rose 1.1%.
+Exxon Mobil rose 2% and Marathon Petroleum rose 3.4%.

 They followed the rise in the price of crude oil.
-The benchmark US oil barrel rose 1.4% to $84.88 and returned to its October level.
-A barrel of Brent crude, the international standard, climbed 1.6% to $88.80.
+Benchmark U.S. oil rose $1.44 a barrel to settle at $85.15 and returned to its October level.
+A barrel of Brent crude, the international standard, rose $1.50 to $88.92.

 In Europe, shares fell 0.9% in Paris.
 The German DAX lost 1.1% and the London FTSE 100 lost 0.2%.